Spectacled bear: Conservation

 The IUCN has recommended the following courses for spectacled bear conservation: expansion and implementation of conservation land to prevent further development, greater species level research and monitoring of trends and threats, more concerted management of current conservation areas, stewardship programs for bears which engage local residents and the education of the public regarding spectacled bears, especially the benefits of conserving the species due to its effect on natural resources.

 National governments, NGOs and rural communities have made different commitments to conservation of this species along its distribution.
 Conservation actions in Venezuela date back to the early 1990s, and have been based mostly on environmental education at several levels and the establishment of protected areas.
 The effort of several organisations has led to a widespread recognition of the Andean bear in Venezuelan society, raising it as an emblematic species of conservation efforts in the country, and to the establishment of a 10-year action plan.
 Evidence regarding the objective effectiveness of these programs (like reducing poaching risk, maintaining population viability, and reducing extinction risk) is subject to debate and needs to be further evaluated.

 Legislation against bear hunting exists, but is rarely enforced.
 This leads to persistence of the poaching problem, even inside protected areas.

-In 2006 the Spectacled Bear Conservation Society was established in Peru to study and protect the spectacled bear.
+In 2006, the Spectacled Bear Conservation Society was established in Peru to study and protect the spectacled bear.

 Spectacled bear and protected areas

-To evaluate the protected status of the Andean bears, back in 1998 researchers evaluated the percentage of their habitats included in national and protected areas.
+To evaluate the protected status of the Andean bears researchers evaluated the percentage of their habitats included in national and protected areas in 1998.
 This evaluation showed that only 18.5% of the bear range was located in 58 protected areas, highlighting that many of them were small, especially those in the northern Andes.
 The largest park had an area of 2050 km2 while the median size of 43 parks from Venezuela, Colombia and Ecuador was 1250 km2, which may result too small to maintain a sustainable bear population.
 Therefore, these researchers stated the importance of the creation of habitat blocks outside protected areas since they might provide opportunities for the protection of these animals.